-Figure 3.84.
-Final consumption of natural gas in the Caribbean
+Figure 3.83.
+Evolution of the final energy consumption matrix in the Caribbean

 In the CPS scenario, the expansion of the electricity generation system in the Caribbean still bets more heavily on conventional diesel-fuel oil thermal power plants, while the additional capacity of natural gas plants is modest.
 On the contrary, under the premises of the HGS scenario, the main expansion is with natural gas plants, replacing Diesel-Fuel Oil and coal power plants, which are removed from the system (Figure 3.85).